 Tip: The perfect time to visit St. Vitus Cathedral is at noon, when many other tourists will be watching the changing of the guard ceremony at the castle’s front gate.
 Otherwise, prepare to wait in line.

 Prague Castle is said to be the largest medieval castle in the world, although it doesn’t look like a castle in the traditional sense of the word.
 But what it lacks in medieval fortifications, it makes up for with palatial sprawl.
 The “castle” is actually a collection of palaces and churches surrounding wide courtyards and flanked by lush gardens.
 The center piece is St. Vitus Cathedral, which towers above all the other buildings, but there is plenty more to explore.
-We purchased a combination ticket (CZK 250) that gave us entry to the cathedral, as well as the Old Royal Palace, St. George’s Basilica and Golden Lane.
-We began our explorations inside St. Vitus at noon and managed to stay one step ahead of the hordes at each subsequent stop.
+A combination ticket includes entry to the cathedral, as well as the Old Royal Palace, St. George’s Basilica, and Golden Lane.
+I began my explorations inside St. Vitus at noon and managed to stay one step ahead of the hordes at each subsequent stop.

 The Dancing House

 This whimsical structure was built in the mid-1990s on a riverfront plot that had been left vacant since the WWII bombings.
 The gracefully curved building is said to resemble a pair of dancers – specifically Ginger Rogers and Fred Astaire – and stands in stark contrast to the heavy Baroque and Art Nouveau styles next door.
 Though the Dancing House was originally controversial with the locals, it’s now hard to imagine Prague without it!